appbaseio/reactive-manual/content/docs/search-components/CategorySearch.md

     is a callback function which accepts component's future **value** as a parameter and **returns** a promise.
 It is called everytime before a component's value changes.
 The promise, if and when resolved, triggers the execution of the component's query and if rejected, kills the query execution.
 This method can act as a gatekeeper for query execution, since it only executes the query after the provided promise has been resolved.
 - **onValueChange** `Function`
     is a callback function which accepts component's current **value** as a parameter.
 It is called everytime the component's value changes.
 This prop is handy in cases where you want to generate a side-effect on value selection.
 For example: You want to show a pop-up modal with the valid discount coupon code when a user searches for a product in a CategorySearch.
+- **onValueSelected** `Function`
+    is called with the value and the category selected via user interaction.
+If the search was performed by selecting the 'in all categories' suggestion, category is received as `*`.
+If it was performed for one of the categorized suggestion, the `category` is received.
+In other cases (either searching without selecting a suggestion or picking an uncategorized suggestion), `category` is received as `null`.
+It works only with `autosuggest` and is called whenever a suggestion is selected or a search is performed either by pressing **enter** key or the input is blurred.
 - **onQueryChange** `Function`
     is a callback function which accepts component's **prevQuery** and **nextQuery** as parameters.
 It is called everytime the component's query changes.
 This prop is handy in cases where you want to generate a side-effect whenever the component's query would change.
 - **react** `Object`